Mr-enthalpy/Metaclass-Next-Generation-Polymorphism-in-C-/README.md

 - **Non-intrusive Design**: Enables polymorphic behavior without altering object design.
 - **Ease of Use**: Simplifies the declaration and usage of polymorphic classes through macros and template metaprogramming.
 - **Type-Safe Downcasting**: Allows for safe retrieval of the original object with complete type safety.
-- **Fine-grained memory control**：The interface is available in both owned and non-owned versions, allowing for a higher degree of freedom for in-depth memory control.
+- **Fine-grained memory control**：The interface is available in both owner and observer interfaces, allowing for a higher degree of freedom for in-depth memory control.
 - **Seamless Interaction with the C++ Type System**: MetaClass is designed to work harmoniously with the C++ type system, providing a smooth integration that leverages the full capabilities of the First-order Type.
 - **Intuitive Object.Method(...)
 Calling Convention**: A standout feature of MetaClass is its support for the Object.Method(args...) calling style, Perfectly imitating the syntax and feel of virtual function-based polymorphism.
 The ability to use the familiar Object.Method(...) syntax enhances readability and usability, making MetaClass a more natural fit for C++ developers.
 - **Performance Comparable to Static Polymorphism**: MetaClass approaches the performance of static polymorphism solutions like CRTP combined with std::variant, offering a dynamic polymorphism solution without the typical overhead associated with virtual functions.